 • Available outboard power up to a total of 800-hp

 The Cockpit.
 The 325 Conquest’s cockpit measures 8’7” x 7’3” (2.62 m x 2.21 m) and bolsters that ring the area top out at 28” tall (71.12 cm).
-Insulated 40-gallon (151.42-L) fishboxes are under deck to each side.
+Insulated 40-gallon (151.42-L) fish boxes are under the deck to each side.
 Rod holders are in the caprails on each side, in the transom and on the powder-coated supports for the hardtop.
-A livewell is in the aft port corner and there are toerails to add stability when fighting a fish.
-Just inboard are the utility connections and there are JL audio speakers on each side.
-The most noteworthy addition to the standard-equipment list is an inward opening hullside dive door.
+A livewell is in the aft port corner and there are toe rails to add stability when fighting a fish.
+Just inboard is the utility connections and there are JL audio speakers on each side.
+The most noteworthy addition to the standard-equipment list is an inward opening hull side dive door.
 A reboarding ladder that stores against the transom bench seat easily locks in place.
-Storing accessories close to where they are used is what Boston Whaler calls point of use storage.
+Storing accessories close to where they are used is what Boston Whaler calls the point of use storage.

 Aft to starboard, a gate opens the passageway to the 325 Conquest’s stern.
 There’s a four-step reboarding ladder on the starboard platform and a freshwater shower just ahead.
 Shorepower plugs are easily accessed to port.

 Cockpit Features.
 For cruising or relaxing on the hook, a standard bench seat easily flips into position from the transom.
 An optional single-person lounge that folds in from the port side is also available.
 A solid teak pedestal table can be added and it stores under the center hatch in the cockpit, another example of point of use storage.
 A SureShade extendable awning can be ordered to cover the cockpit abaft the hardtop.
 At the front of the cockpit to port, a lounge has a convertible backrest that allows forward- or aft-facing seating and a footrest slides out from the base to add to the comfort.
 Under the seat is a pull-out grill with two small lockers to port.